mssamhan31/PyNNLF/docs/add_model.md

 You can refer to existing models for examples, such as the ANN model:
 ```
 def train_model_m7_ann(hyperparameter, train_df_X, train_df_y):
-    ''' Train and test a linear model for point forecasting.
+    ''' Train and test an ANN model for point forecasting.

     Args:
         hyperparameter (df) : hyperparameter value of the model consisting of number of features